Holiday Parks in Snowdonia

 Snowdon (Yr Wyddfa in Welsh) is the highest mountain in Wales and England and for many, hiking in Snowdonia means reaching the summit which stands at 1,085m (3,560 feet).
 There are 6 routes to the top with the most popular being Llanberis path as it is the easiest but also the longest.
 This trek takes around 6 hours to cover the 9 miles to reach the top and back down again so a good level of fitness is required.
 As an alternative, you can take the mountain railway which takes you all the way to the summit.
 Snowdon gets very busy especially during the peak summer months and school holidays but there are many other exceptional hikes on the other Snowdonian mountains including Y Carneddau, Y Glyderau, Y Rhinogau and Cader Idris.
 For gentler walks, you can try the scenic North Wales Path which follows the coast and lower mountain slopes between Prestatyn and Bangor.

 Architect Sir Clough Williams-Ellis drew up his vision for the perfect coastal village between 1925 and 1976.
 Lucky for us, his vision came to life in the form of colourful Portmeirion.
-There, Italianate architecture juts from lush exotic woodland, offering miles of beautiful walking territory, meandering estuaries and romantic cliff-top sights.
+It's Italianate architecture juts from lush exotic woodland, offering miles of beautiful walking territory, meandering estuaries and romantic cliff-top sights.